 Dexter is our 100th dog rescued !! and to top it off, he is from Egypt..yes where the pyramids are !!
 Dexter flew more than a 16 hr flight to get to us.
 Once arrived at the Toronto airport, we drove for more than 5 hours to get him home.
 It was a battle trying to stay in the back seat, Dexter wanted the front seat for his royal self.
 Dexter was loved by his family and wanted the best for him, and felt he needed more.
 Dexter is a master cuddler, just a big softie.
-He is healthy, we already booked the vet for his neuter.
-We can't wait to learn more about his personnality!
+He is fitting in and adopting well to Canadian weather.
+Dexter will remain with mama France as promised to his family.

 Lily was welcomed as a young puppy.
 She is completely blind.
 After 2 months, one of her eyes ''died'' and became severly infected in a matter of hours.
 The eye was removed and she was back to her old self.
 For months, with Mama France, Lily learned to be confident and brave, using voice commands only.
 She loves to play in water, as one of her favorite outings was going to swim in the river in Wakefield.
 She loves the car rides too.
 She is now living in a foster home with a retired couple where she gets all the attention.
 She is spoiled as her foster mama makes her roast beef and gravy.